Best of

 - Post offices and shipping stores Two USPS post offices serve the West Loop directly — Haymarket on North Clinton (Fulton Market) and Cardiss Collins on West Harrison (south edge).

-- Best wine bars The West Loop's wine scene is anchored by a handful of Italian trattorias with full wine programs, a wine-cellar-focused restaurant on Green Street, and the wine programs at the neighborhood's Michelin restaurants.
+- Best wine bars The West Loop's wine scene is anchored by Italian trattorias with full wine programs, a wine-cellar-focused restaurant on Green Street, and the wine programs at the neighborhood's Michelin restaurants.

 - Breweries and taprooms The West Loop carries a handful of working breweries plus a few more just past the neighborhood's edges.